 If you work on a network at home or at your office, you probably already know that multiple devices can be connected at one time to your network.
 However, have you ever stopped to think of how these devices are identified?
 They are identified by the DHCP Client ID.

 DHCP stands for Dynamic Host Configuration Protocol.
-When this is enabled through your network, devices that connect will be automatically assigned an IP address without the need for you to go in and do this manually.
-This is ideal in office settings where employees are connecting to the internet through their laptops, computers, and smartphones.
+When it is enabled on your network, devices that connect are automatically assigned an IP address without you having to configure each one by hand.
+This is ideal in office settings where employees connect through their laptops, computers, and smartphones.

 In order for DHCP to work, it has to be enabled on a computer, which can be easily done through the Network Setting Properties.
 Once enabled, IP addresses will be automatically assigned without the need for you to do so manually.